karanaditya993/bootcampjobs/README.md

 ##User Stories - Stretch.
 As a user I want to...
 * ...have a boot jobs smart phone app I can check anywhere
 * ...I'd like to be able to respond to job postings from my phone
-*
+* ...Integrate with existing DBC career software
+* ...track "Applied to", "Already taken"
+* ...Reviews of copmpanies, interview styles by DBC students and alumni

 Next we the teamates checked in with each other.
 What are our priorities and heart felt goals for the project.
 ###Goals for Boot Jobs
 1. Mike-- Make something that our friends can use by the end of this week
 2. Hank -- Stay mindful about how everyone is doing during this hard week.
 3. Karan- Be professional, hold yourself accountable for being here on time, finishing tasks on time
-4. 4.
-James- Stretch our limits, push ourselves, have an MVP product by the end
+4. James- Stretch our limits, push ourselves, have an MVP product by the end

+We agreed to standup morning, noon, and night with each other.
+We will pair program on everything.

 Strengths/Weaknesses